PROGRAM

 15:00 – 15:15 OPENING REMARKS AND GREETINGS FROM AUTHORITIES

-Hosts: Riccardo Haupt, Monica Muraca and Carlo Dufour
+Hosts: Riccardo Haupt, Monica Muraca, Carlo Dufour

 15:15 – 16:00 KEYNOTE (1):